Konkhra: History

-2009: Nothing is Sacred featured James Murphy on guitar again.
+The 2009 album Nothing is Sacred featured Murphy on guitar.
 It was released on Konkhra's own label Chopshop Records.

-2018: The album Weed out the Weak was re-issued on Hammerheart Records.

-2019: The album Alpha and the Omega was released on Hammerheart Records.
+The album Weed out the Weak was re-issued in 2018 on Hammerheart Records.
+In 2019, the album Alpha and the Omega was released on Hammerheart Records.

 Konkhra has toured with many bands in Denmark, South Africa, U.S., Europe, and Israel, including Fear Factory, Brutal Truth, Suffocation, Meatlocker, Deicide, Immolation, Cannibal Corpse, Napalm Death, Behemoth, Volbeat, Batushka, Malevolent Creation, King Diamond, and more.

-The band's eighth studio album Sad Plight of Lucifer is set to release on November 29, 2024.
+The band's eighth studio album, Sad Plight of Lucifer, was set for release on 29 November 2024.